Chicago Illinois

 Perhaps this is either the entity of John Dillinger or Jimmy Lawrence, haunting the last place they had fun, finding momentary peace from the world.

-Spirits of Theater Enthusiasts
+The Spirits of Theater Enthusiasts

-Film and theater enthusiasts in life sometimes choose to not go on to the next world, when they die, but instead choose their favorite theater to spend their after-life; not quite ready just yet to leave his world.
+Film and theater enthusiasts in life sometimes choose not to go on to the next world when they die, but instead choose their favorite theater to spend their afterlife, not quite ready just yet to leave his world.

 Others have witnessed some ghostly theater patrons, enjoying the show currently running on stage.

-Haunted Alley next to the Theater
+The Haunted Alley next to the Theater

 Around 1970, during the first major renovation, witnesses began to see a blueish male apparition run down the alley beside the theater, stumble, fall and then disappear.